A.M.C.: Astro Marine Corps: Reception

 Retro Games Review felt the title was worth repeated play-throughs.
 ACE: Advanced Computer Entertainment felt the title was slick but straightforward.
 The One felt the game offered the "monster mashing" genre a "bit of class".
 ST Format thought it was no more than a competent shooter.
 Amiga Reviews felt the graphics were the best part.
 The Games Machine called the game as repetitive, clichéd, and unnecessarily hard.
-ZZtap64 felt it could pass as an accurate military sim.
+ZZap!64 felt it could pass as an accurate military sim.